shrey-kgp/robotix.github.io/_events/stax.md

 #### Introduction

-Consider the situation of a factory where heavy machine parts are kept in a random manner and need to be kept correctly for assembling.
-An autonomous robot will not only make the job easy but also optimize the number of movements.
+The labyrinth to the National Treasure ain’t easy, and definitely beyond our scope because it’s entrapped in debris.
+Furthermore, the gate to the treasure is opened only by knowing the correct volume of blocks of specific physical characteristics, which perhaps shows skilled ancient architecture.
+We need to build up a bot on which this engulfing task can be assigned.

 #### USP

-* Autonomous Traversal (Line Following)

-* Colour Identification
+* Detecting dimensions of objects (Height & Width)

-* Sorting Algorithm
+* Line following

+* Dual axis traversal of sensor(s)

 #### Problem Statement

-To build a robot which can **rearrange** blocks of different colours from a stack in a pattern by **identifying the colours** simultaneously moving across the stacks using **line following**.
+To Build a robot capable of detecting the dimensions of the block to estimate the volume of the block and then indicate the increasing order of volume of blocks.

 #### General Description and Event Setup

-* There will be cubical blocks of **six** different colours including **two** waste blocks of black and white colour each.

-* The robot has to identify the desired sequence of the block by means of colour detection, while traversing across the arena using line following traversal algorithm.

-* The robot will then pick a block from the main stack and identify its colour.

-* The robot has to use the side stacks for the intermediate steps involved, in order to achieve a particular sequence that it detected initially from the indicator blocks.
+* There will be blocks in the arena each of different height and width.The depth will also vary for the 2nd round.
+The bot has to measure the height and width of each blocks.(depth as well for 2nd round).

+* A finish zone will be present in the centre of the arena where the bot has to reach at the end and show the increasing order of volume of the blocks by blinking LEDs present on the bot.

 #### Arena